 Sandeep Shikhar is the co-founder and former co-artistic director of Indian Ensemble.
 He has been a theatre practitioner for over two decades.
 He started theatre with Dastak Sanskritik Manch, Dhanbad 1993 and has trained as an actor from the Sri Ram Centre for Performing Arts in New Delhi.

 As an actor, his credits include Gasha, Kaumudi, Muktidham and Main hoon Yusuf aur ye hai Mera Bhai.
 As a playwright, his Thook (co-written with Irawati Karnik) and Treadmill have been widely performed both in India and abroad.

 He is a member of the Lincoln Center Director’s Lab, New York and received the Vinod Doshi Fellowship Award in 2016.

-Vivek Madan is a theatre actor, director and producer based out of Bangalore.
+Vivek Madan is currently the Executive Director of Indian Ensemble.
+He is a theatre actor, director and producer based out of Bangalore.
 As an actor, his recent credits include The Common Man in Robert Bolt’s A Man For All Seasons (Directed and produced by Arjun Sajnani) and Sir Henry Baskerville in Steven Canny & John Nicholson’s The Hound of the Baskervilles (Directed by Akash Khurana and produced by Akvarious for Aadyam).
 His directorial ventures include Eric Gordon’s Nostalgia Brand Chewing Gum (QTP, 2011) and Sarah Ruhl’s Dead Man’s Cell Phone (Jagriti, 2014).